Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 ### Index Construction

-As an typical information retrieval system, building index is necessary.
+As a typical information retrieval system, building index is necessary.
 In this project, we build Boolean indices for all items and vector-based TF-IDF index for instruments.
 You can construct all indices in `WSM_ROOT_DIR` with the following commands.